getcarina/getcarina.com/_getting-started/2016-03-08-python-web-app-dev.md

 ### Deployment on Carina

-You'll be using a Docker Swarm cluster on Carina as your production deployment environment.
+You'll be using a Docker Swarm cluster on Carina as your production deployment environment (prod).
 This cluster was created as part of creating and connecting to a cluster (see [Prerequisites](#prerequisites)).

 When you are satisfied with your development and testing in your local development environment, you can run your application on Carina to share it with the world.

 ![Carina]({% asset_path python-web-app-dev/carina.png %})

-#### Initialize the environment
+#### Initialize the environment in prod

 1. Open a new Docker Quickstart Terminal and initialize it as per the instructions for the [Quickstart Terminal]({{ site.baseurl }}/docs/tutorials/create-connect-cluster/#quickstart-terminal).